leehq04/CS20200_project/README.md

     Then,
     - Enter your target and expression (example: `6767,96%(13+7)*420+6` )
     - Follow this exact format (TARGET,EXPRESSION).
 Space characters are allowed (ignored)
+    - Your expression must use each of the provided numbers and operators exactly once.
+You may use at most one pair of parentheses
     - In case of valid input, the used target is removed from future attempts, and your score is shown.
     - In case of invalid input or timeout, 0 score is given.
 The set of available targets remian unchanged.